 Hyundai Ioniq 5

 Buyers can choose between a 63kWh battery with a 238-mile range, or an 84kWh model that will manage up to 354 miles.
-Just don’t expect a sporty driving experience; unless you choose the hot Hyundai Ioniq 5 N, this EV majors on easygoing comfort.
+Just don’t expect a sporty driving experience – unless you choose the riotously entertaining Ioniq 5 N (pictured at the top of this page), that is.
+The hot Hyundai is one of the most surprising cars we’ve driven this decade.

 We said: ‘A killer feature in the Ioniq 5’s armoury is the ability to charge at 800 volts.
 It’s the way forward, until now only possible on high-end electric cars from the likes of Audi and Porsche.
 It will revolutionise roadside charging with its sheer speed.
 Unfortunately, a widespread network of suitable chargers is not available quite yet.’